Lesson video

 The hypotenuse multiplied by cosine theta is equal to the adjacent.

-If we divide both sides of the equation by the length hypotenuse, then on the left-hand side, we'll end up cancelling out the hypotenuse, that will be equal to one.
+If we divide both sides of the equation by the length hypotenuse, then on the left-hand side we'll end up cancelling out the hypotenuse, that will be equal to 1, and so all that will be left on that side is cosine theta.

-So we can say that cosine theta is equal to the adjacent divided by the length of the hypotenuse.
+On the right-hand side, there is nothing to cancel down, so we can say that cosine theta is equal to the adjacent divided by the length of the hypotenuse.

-If we start with that same formula again, but this time divide by cosine theta on both sides, on the left-hand side, the cosine the divided by cosine theta will cancel down to one.
+If we start with that same formula again but this time divide by cosine theta on both sides, on the left-hand side, the cosine theta divided by cosine theta will cancel down to 1, so we'll now have that the hypotenuse is equal to the adjacent divided by cosine theta.

-And so, we've derived and come up with the same three versions of that formula.
+And so we've derived and come up with the same three versions of that formula.

-When we're working with a non-generalized triangle, so this one here, we've got a hypotenuse of B, an adjacent of 21 and an angle theta of 72 degrees, we can substitute those into these three formulas.
+When we're working with a non-generalized triangle, so this one here we've got a hypotenuse of b, an adjacent of 21, and an angle theta of 72 degrees, we can substitute those into these three formulas.

 We've just substituted the relevant part into our generalised formula.